 What makes us infatuated?
 There are many factors; one is the brain chemical called phenylethylamine (PEA).
 This is a stimulant (related to amphetamine) that the brain releases in the early stages of infatuation.
 It’s the revver-upper that allows us to stay awake all night and lose our appetites.
-PEA races through the system of the thrill seeker, allowing the adventurer to feel alert, self-assured and ready for whatever challenge awaits.
+PEA races through the system of the thrill seeker, allowing the adventurer to feel alert, self-assured, and ready for whatever challenge awaits.

-So, Are Any Foods Aphrodisiacs?
+Are Any Foods Aphrodisiacs?

-Alcohol in general has been shown to increase desire.
+Alcohol, in general, has been shown to increase desire.
 However, too much alcohol takes away from performance.
 Alcohol is also a major cause of impotence.

 In 1989, the US Food and Drug Administration banned advertisers from promoting pills or potions because testing had shown that none worked no matter what the contents—whether fennel or dried beetle bodies.

 Some supplements containing insect or plant extracts can be toxic.
-Spanish fly is actually dangerous and can cause kidney damage and gastrointestinal bleeding.
+Spanish fly is dangerous and can cause kidney damage and gastrointestinal bleeding.